Space Truckers

-Space Truckers is a 1996 comic science fiction film directed by Stuart Gordon and starring Dennis Hopper, Stephen Dorff, Debi Mazar and Charles Dance.
+Space Truckers is a 1996 science fiction comedy film directed by Stuart Gordon and starring Dennis Hopper, Stephen Dorff, Debi Mazar and Charles Dance.
 It was filmed at Ardmore Studios, County Wicklow, Ireland.

 The story concerns John Canyon, one of the last independent space transport entrepreneurs.
 Bad times have forced him to carry suspicious cargo to Earth without asking questions.
 During the flight, the cargo turns out to be a multitude of virtually unstoppable killer robots.

 Plot

 At a corporation's base on the Neptunian moon Triton, mercenaries are setting up a defense perimeter to try to hold off an unstoppable cyborg warrior.
 The company's CEO E.J.
 Saggs and chief scientist Dr. Nabel seal themselves inside the control room.
 The cyborg destroys the soldiers' tank and then attacks a helicopter, which crashes into the control room.
 The soldiers are killed one by one, until Nabel finally deactivates the cyborg with a remote control.
 The remaining corporate employees discover that the cyborg was created by Nabel for the company.
 Saggs takes the remote and reactivates the cyborg, ordering it to kill Nabel.

 Meanwhile, John Canyon, one of the last independent "space truckers", drops off his cargo of square pigs at a "truck stop" space station, but becomes embroiled in a brawl with the trucking company head, Keller, who is sucked out into space.
 He and his two passengers—Cindy, a waitress who has promised to marry him in exchange for a ride to Earth to see her mother, and Mike, an up-and-coming trucker working for the company—take on a deal to transport alleged sex dolls to Earth.
-Chased by police investigating Keller's death, John takes his rig into the "scum zone", a region controlled by pirates.
+Chased by police investigating Keller's death, John takes his rig into the "scum cluster", a region controlled by pirates.
 The rig takes damage, leaving them adrift; they are soon captured by the pirate ship Regalia, commanded by the company-hating Captain Macanudo.
 Cindy agrees to have sex with him if he would take the cargo and let them go.